 The UCLR Analysis Exhibit contains amounts segregated by accident years (refer to Section 12.3 for instructions on other than an accident year basis).
-All amounts entered on the UCLR Analysis Exhibit are to be expressed in Canadian dollars and rounded to the nearest thousand dollars
+All amounts entered on the UCLR Analysis Exhibit are to be expressed in Canadian dollars and rounded to the nearest thousand dollars.

-Columns 03 and 13 through 17 must be completed for the past 10 accident years while columns 02 and 04 through 12 must be completed for all accident years.
+Columns 03, 13, 16, 19, 21 and 22 must be completed for the past 10 accident years while columns 02, 04 through 12, 18 and 20 must be completed for all accident years.

-12.1.1 Column 01 - Accident Year
+12.1.1 Column 01 - Accident Year or Underwriting Year

-Column 01 of the exhibit represents the segregation by accident year.
-Line 11 represents the most recent accident year, lines 02 to 10 represent the nine prior accident years and line 01 represents all prior years to line 02.
+Column 01 of the exhibit represents the segregation by accident/underwriting year, as specified in Aggregation Type Code.
+Line 11 represents the most recent accident/underwriting year, lines 02 to 10 represent the nine prior accident/underwriting years and line 01 represents all prior years to line 02.